 If a picture is worth a thousand words, when it comes to a story, I’d rather have the thousand words. — Dennis G. Jerz, on rec.arts.int-fiction (Jerz’s Literacy Weblog)

 Only the truly geeky will appreciate just what it means to find yourself in someone else’s Usenet tagline.
-I happened upon a this list of taglines, compiled by Linus Akesson, because that collection includes my platitude along with more sensible quotations from Shakespeare, Socrates, the Bible, the TV show Frasier, and Guybrush Threepwood.
+I happened upon a reference to my name on a Usenet group where I’ve never posted.
+It seems that one of my pearls of wisdom has made it into someone’s tagline — that is, the pithy saying often appended to a newsgroup posting.
+(You young whippersnappers can think of it as “away message” for the previous generation.)
+I assume it came from this list of taglines, compiled by Linus Akesson, because that collection includes my platitude along with more sensible quotations from Shakespeare, Socrates, the Bible, the TV show Frasier, and Guybrush Threepwood.

 I blush to see my narratological bias so baldly professed.
 I was, of course, posting on a newsgroup devoted to interactive fiction (aka text adventure games), and thus perhaps the privileged position of text is to be expected.
 In my further defense, I was responding to a troll who asserted “there simply isn’t an excuse to not use pictures in an IF game,” and constrained the pro-narrative statement as follows:

 I can think of a lot more things than I can render graphically.
 If I started thinking of stories that consisted only of things that I can render, then I’d tell a lot of stories about spheres and planes.
 If a picture is worth a thousand words, when it comes to a story, I’d rather have the thousand words — at least until such time as the Holodeck frees me from the burden of having to render everything I can think of.